What are hip openers?

 Note the spine lengthening in both directions as you press your head down and lift your hips up.

 Breath and hold for 5 slow breaths.
 Think about the turtles.

 To release, inhale and look up.
 Exhale, and bring your hands to your hips.
 Inhale, come back up to standing.
 You DID it!
 Well done you.

 Eka Pada Adho Mukha Svanasana (Downward facing dog split)

-Come into downward facing dog from tabletop (all fours).
+Come into the downward-facing dog from tabletop (all fours).
 Push your hips up and draw your belly in.
 Make sure your spine is in a straight line from your head to your tailbone.

-Lift up your right leg, extend it up and behind you.
+Lift up your right leg, and extend it up and behind you.

 Bend your knee, open your hips and let your foot fall over your glute.
 Feel the stretch in your outer hip.